Kgoo2/Kgoo2/README.md

 <a href="https://www.kegangoo.info/"><img height="137px" src="https://github-readme-stats.vercel.app/api?username=Kgoo2&hide_title=true&hide_border=true&show_icons=true&include_all_commits=true&count_private=true&theme=dark" /><!-- wi*quL3fcV --><img height="137px"
 src="https://github-readme-stats.vercel.app/api/top-langs/?username=kgoo2&hide=html&hide_title=true&hide_border=true&layout=compact&langs_count=6&theme=dark" /></a>

-- 👋 Hi, I’m Kegan
-- 👀 I’m interested in Front-End development, C# .NET engineering, Embedded systems, Neural Networks and Deep Learning, BioInformatics, and my own personal app!
-(Also Tennis and Volleyball)
-- 🌱 I’m currently learning about neural networks and deep learning.
-I'd like to apply these concepts to bionformatics
-- 💞️ I’m looking to collaborate on fun projects that utilize microservices to do interesting, cool, and useful things with data.
-- 📫 How to reach me, contact kgoo2@asu.edu
-- Due to the academic overlap of my projects with ASU, they're primarily private since other students can access github and essentially grab code.
-All of my projects will be released upon my graduation in May of 2023.

 <!---
 Kgoo2/Kgoo2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.